lsqqqq/notifyemail/README.md

 This line will start a background task that keeps monitoring your program running status and server status.
 Upon your program ends or encounters a failure, the background process will try to send you an email with program outputs and other essential information.

 After the above setting, all your terminal outputs like `print` or error information will be logged.
-You may also use the following two method to add more content as you wish.
+You may also use the following two methods to add more text or files into the email.

 ```bash
 # You may use notify.add_text() to add words into the body of the email.